 - Act – All the data from the change is analyzed by management teams to determine whether the change will become permanent or if further adjustments are needed.

 The act step feeds into the plan step since once a change has been fully implemented, it is time to begin looking for new ways to make further improvement.
-This is the ongoing cycle of continuous improvement.

 The concept of continuous improvement is an umbrella term covering many methodologies used to achieve the goal.
-Choosing the right continuous improvement strategies for a facility will help maximize results and ensure the long-term success of the efforts.
+Choosing the right strategies for a facility will help maximize results and ensure the long-term success of the efforts.

 A facility can choose to have multiple continuous improvement strategies in place at any given time.
 Different areas of the company, or even different departments within an area, can each work off of a separate, though not contradictory, strategy to maximize results.